 What are the non-surgical treatments for Peyronie’s disease?

 Non-surgical treatments for PD include oral medicines, injections, shock wave treatments and penile traction (extender) devices.
 These non-surgical treatments work better in men with PD for less than six months, and men with pain and a smaller curve in the penis.
 Unfortunately, in the long term, non-surgical treatments are often not very successful for straightening the penis.

 There is some debate about using injection treatments for PD.
 Steroid injections, especially cortisone, are not recommended as they can damage healthy tissue in the penis.

 Are all lumps in the penis Peyronie’s disease?

 Not all lumps in the penis are PD.
 Small bumps, cysts and pimples on the outside of the penis and scrotum are also quite common and usually harmless.

 Any persistent or painful cyst with a discharge should be checked by a doctor to rule out sexually transmitted infection.

-Could it be penile cancer?
+Could a lump in the penis be penile cancer?

 The symptoms of penile cancer are very different from the symptoms of Peyronie’s disease.
 Penile cancer generally starts with a tender spot or wart-like bump on the outside of the penis and there may be bleeding and unusual discharge from the penis.